HGNC/genoverse-ts/README.md

 # genoverse-hgnc

-This project is still being developed upon and has lots of bugs and errors.
-Please do not use in its present state.
+This project is still being developed upon and has lots of bugs, errors and many parts of the code need to be cleaned up.

+Please do not use in its present state for presenting data.

 To develop on the code clone the project via git and then:
 ```